emilyyyyyllo/DATA146/project1.md

 gapminder = pd.read_csv(‘gapminder.tsv’, sep = \t)
 ```

 If we want to interrogate the year variable within the data frame, we can use the `unique()` function to check all the unique years in the data frame.
-The command for this would be `data[‘year’].unique()`.
+The command for this would be `data['year'].unique()`.
 From the result we print out, we can see that the year variable does exhibit regular intervals of five years.
 If I were to add new outcomes to the raw data for updates, I would have to add the year of 2012 and 2017 according to the five year regular interval.

 ```
 len(data['country'].unique())*2